 Swiss Water® Process — 100% chemical free coffee decaffeination.

 Certifications help ensure sustainable farming practices are maintained, fair wages are supported, and transparency in the supply chain is achieved.
 In short, they’re good for coffee.
 And we’re all about standing behind anything that’s good for our favorite beverage.
 That’s why Swiss Water® Process maintains key coffee certifications as an important part of our sustainability efforts.

 Through our close relationship with Grounds for Health, we’re committed to influencing direct and positive impact on the health, empowerment and dignity of women and families in coffee-growing communities.
 By supporting the sustainability of the family, we can support the sustainability of the farms.
 In addition to our annual corporate contribution, Swiss Water Decaffeinated Coffee employees regularly contribute personally as well as sponsor many fundraising initiatives throughout the year.

 Grounds for Health provides a single visit approach to screening and treating cervical cancer, the number-one cause of cancer deaths in women in poor countries.
 Screening is important because it means catching cancer early when it’s treatable.
 In week-long campaigns, GFH screens hundreds of women in communities and provides immediate treatment so that families remain intact and healthy.

-Since 1996, the program has been successfully established in Ethiopia, Mexico, Nicaragua, Peru and Tanzania.
-In total, Grounds for Health has provided screening for more than 53,000 women and continues to grow every year.
+Since 1996, the program has been successfully established in Ethiopia, Kenya, Mexico, Nicaragua, Peru and Tanzania.
+Today, they are working actively in Ethiopia and Kenya.
+In total, Grounds for Health has provided screening for more than 100,000 women and continues to grow every year.
 These are numbers we’re proud to support because it directly impacts the families in countries we buy coffee from.

 To learn more about Grounds for Health, visit their website www.groundsforhealth.org.